EthanArmbrust/new-prime-seed-generator/README.md

 Option `8` allows you disable/enable multithreading.
 Multithreading is enabled by default.
 Use option 8 to turn off multithreading if you have an ancient single thread CPU or have scarce resources.
 If unsure, leave this alone.

 Option `9` allows you to convert a Claris Randomizer seed to a Syncathetic Randomizer layout.
-The Syncathetic Randomizer can be found here: https://github.com/aprilwade/randomprime
+The Syncathetic Randomizer can be found here: https://github.com/aprilwade/randomprime .
+Add a `-n` to option 9 to remove space jump from the layout.

 Type `exit` to quit the program.